Happy Valley Foundation

 Robert Logan and Rosalind Rajagopal

 During WWII an unusual coalition of idealists, including Robert Logan, Louis Zalk, J. Krishnamurti, the Rajagopals, Aldous Huxley, and Dr. Guido Ferrando, gathered in Ojai.
-Recognizing the prescience of Annie Besant’s educational concepts, they incorporated these into the core philosophy of the Happy Valley School (now called the Besant Hill School of Happy Valley).
+Recognizing the prescience of Annie Besant’s educational concepts, they incorporated these into the core philosophy of Happy Valley School (now called Besant Hill School of Happy Valley).

 Annie Besant saw this land as a place where her ideals could be given form through activities in which the multiple aspects of culture would find expression.
 This has been realized with the creation of the Happy Valley Cultural Center